Fudgy Protein Brownie Mug Cake (21g of Protein, Ready in 5 Minutes)

 Why You’ll Love My Fudgy Protein Brownie Mug Cake

-- In a microwave-safe mug or ramekin, stir together the nut butter, maple syrup, and yogurt until smooth.
+In a microwave-safe mug or ramekin, stir together the sunflower or nut butter, maple syrup, and yogurt until smooth.
+Next, add in the cocoa powder, chocolate protein powder, coconut or almond flour, baking powder, and salt.
+Mix well.

-- Microwave for 45–60 seconds, depending on your microwave strength.
+Microwave for 45–60 seconds, depending on your microwave strength.
 Check at 45 seconds for a gooey center.
 It should be set on top but soft in the middle.
+Let cool for 1–2 minutes before enjoying!

 Want the Dubai chocolate version with pistachio and kataifi?
 Try my Dubai Chocolate Brownie Mug Cake instead.